 Conference Host Committee Co-Chairs receive complimentary registrations to the conference.

 Chairs or co-chairs of subcommittees may receive discounted registrations upon recommendation of the CHC Co-Chairs and with the approval of the VP Conferences.
-The discounted fee should represent an amount that covers a significant portion of the individual’s food & beverage costs, in 2016 amounting to $250.
-This amount will be reviewed annually and may be adjusted by the VP Conferences, in consultation with the CHC Co-Chairs, if food cost significantly differ from this amount.
+The discounted fee should represent an amount that covers a significant portion of the individual’s food and beverage costs.
+In 2017, the discounted fee was $250.
+This amount will be reviewed annually and may be adjusted by the VP Conferences, in consultation with the CHC Co-Chairs, if food costs significantly differ from this amount.
+The Chapter’s appointed Conference Program Coordinator shall receive a discounted registration equivalent to the CHC Subcommittee Chairs.

 APA Officers and Conference Consultants